 The documentation then lists the HTTP status codes.
 I’m really not sure why the writers of the documentation feel the need to rewrite what is supposed to be standardized.
 However, it is interesting that they chose to use 422 to distinguish between “invalid content” and a “malformed request”.
 It will be interesting to see how they make that distinction.

-Once again, we have another API who has decided they need to re-invent the "error message" wheel.
-There a number of efforts underway to create a standardized format, such as http-problem and vnd-error .
+Once again, we have another API that has decided they need to re-invent the “error message” wheel.
+There a number of efforts underway to create a standardized format, such as http-problem and vnd-error.
 API providers should get behind one and not invent their own.

 From what I understand from the documentation, this is how the URI space is defined.
 The documentation does a decent job at explaining what each of these resources represent.

-One mitigating factor is that there is an Etag on the products list, so at least it allows client to perform conditional GET requests and spare the bytes over the wire.
-However, the current list of products weighs in at around 1KB so, chances are it would all fit in a network packet anyway!
+One mitigating factor is that there is an Etag on the products list, so at least it allows the client to perform conditional GET requests and spare the bytes over the wire.
+However, the current list of products weighs in at around 1KB so, chances are it would all fit in a network packet any way!

-Interestingly, there is quite a bit of opportunity here to take of advantage of hypermedia to define workflows in this kind of API.
-There are likely a few fairly well defined paths through the process of selecting a product, verifying the prices, determining time to arrival and then selecting a car.
-Along the way, the client application accumulates state: where the user is located, what type of car they want, which driver they want and finally accept a request for pickup.
+Interestingly, there is quite a bit of opportunity here to take advantage of hypermedia to define workflows in this kind of API.
+There are likely a few fairly well-defined paths through the process of selecting a product, verifying the prices, determining a time to arrival, and then selecting a car.
+Along the way, the client application accumulates state: where the user is located, what type of car they want, which driver they want, and finally accept a request for pickup.
 This is an ideal scenario for hypermedia as the engine of application state to accumulate the information selected by the user whilst leading them on to the next step of the process.